hongshuochen/2021Fall_TrojanMap/README.md

    2. Return the correct order and plot those point on the map
 6. Creating reasonable unit tests: 10 points.
    1. Three different unit tests for each item.
+7. Find K closest points: 10 points.
+   1. Return the correct ids and draw the points.
-7. Video presentation and report: 10 points.
+8. Video presentation and report: 10 points.

-8. **Extra credit items**: Maximum of 20 points:
+9. **Extra credit items**: Maximum of 20 points:
    1. [3-opt](http://cs.indstate.edu/~zeeshan/aman.pdf): 10 points.
    2. [Genetic algorithm](https://www.geeksforgeeks.org/traveling-salesman-problem-using-genetic-algorithm/) implementation for Travelling Trojan: 10 points
    3. Create dynamic and animated UI using [ncurses](https://en.wikipedia.org/wiki/Ncurses): 10 points
       - You could check https://github.com/ourarash/ncurses_bazel
       - Please develope your own UI.
-      - example
+      - Example
+      - Accurate measurement of your algorithm runtime using Google Benchmark while sweeping the input size and providing a diagram of how the runtime grows based on the input size.
 <p align="center"><img src="img/ncurses example.gif" alt="example" width="500"/></p>
    Note: For Ubuntu, you main need to use the following command to prevent errors.